 - Learn About Important Cultures: Most solo globetrotters aren’t interested in being crazy loud and getting drunk on the streets, anyway.
 But I feel it wise to mention that even if you are the most well-behaved person on the planet, you may still make a faux pas when abroad.
 It may not be a big thing, but whilst in Tokyo, I realised I couldn’t cross the road until the lights went green.
 You’re probably thinking I’m a nitwit right now, but this is really important!
 Even at 12 at night, where traffic is seldom and the only person hogging the road is a lowly cyclist, you DO NOT MOVE until the light goes green!
 If you do, you could get arrested!
 Although, I highly doubt it.
 Either way, I stayed put.
 Knowing little things like that will help you a long way when on your travels.
 So, do watch informative YouTube vids and read as many articles on the culture of the place you’re staying in as you can.
 Trust me, it’ll save your bacon.

 - Prep Some Food: Talking of bacon, you might want to bring some food with you in advance.
 I only say this because being a vegetarian in Tokyo was a bit of a nightmare.
 Not only is it frowned upon to eat on the streets, but they barely catered for vegetarians in the shops either!
-I was pretty freaked out.
-Thankfully, I bake my own protein granola and packed a tonne for the week to keep me going.
-That way, even if I could only graze for the rest of the day, I’d had a good start.
-It may not seem wholly relevant to safety, per se, but if you’re travelling to a country where you barely speak the lingo, having enough food to suit your dietary needs is vital.
-Either that, or you’ll go very hungry!
+It was a pretty daunting time.
+So if you’re travelling to a country where you barely speak the lingo, having enough food to suit your dietary needs is vital.
+Plus, not to put more frighteners on you but, if you do eat meat/fish, it’s also worth noting that restaurants with a good hygiene rating/review is a must, as parasitic infections can easily be contracted if the food has been ill-prepared, and no one wants that!
+Again, these concerns can be allayed with a bit of research into the country and by also using a bit of common sense.

 - Download Appropriate Apps: Once I’ve booked my holiday, one of the first things I do is head to the Google Play Store and download as many relevant apps to my phone as possible.
 In order to make your stay super easy, I recommend installing an app which includes a map of the city and the ability to create highlighted lists of landmarks and monuments etc. you wish to visit.
 That way, you can easily see what’s near what and start working to build your itinerary.
 Then, add to the app collection by installing a transport guide (I typically go for Metro/Subway/Underground apps because that’s what I use the most when abroad and within my home country) and find out which mode of transport best suits you depending on where you’re staying and where you want to go.
 Also, linking back to the whole food prep business, there are further apps you can install which will help with specific dietary requirements, such as Happy Cow, for vegetarians and vegans.
 Most things are on apps these days, just make sure to read reviews of them and whether any of them can be used offline because not everywhere you go will have WiFi!